johnpapa/react-book-repo/styled-components.md

 export default Text;
 ```

 Now to style this one we need to use the styled function in a little different way.
-Instead of typing styled\`\` we need to call it like a function with the component as a parameter like so:
+Instead of typing "styled\`\`" we need to call it like a function with the component as a parameter like so:

     const DecoratedText = styled(Text)`
     // define styles